Uniswap/docs/docs/sdk/v3/guides/advanced/04-price-oracle.md

 ```

 All V3 pools store observations of the current tick and the block timestamp.
-To minimize pool deployment costs, only one observation is stored in the contract when the Pool is created.
+To minimize pool deployment costs, only one Observation is stored in the contract when the Pool is created.
 Anyone who is willing to pay the gas costs can [increase](../../../../contracts/v3/reference/core/UniswapV3Pool.md#increaseobservationcardinalitynext) the number of stored observations to up to `65535`.
-If the Pool cannot store an additional observation, it overwrites the oldest one.
+If the Pool cannot store an additional Observation, it overwrites the oldest one.

 We create an interface to map our data to: